21 books every man should read at least once

 Every person should read this book during their lifetime.
 Man’s Search for Meaning is the classic tribute to hope, purpose, and strength during impossible times.

-This must-read book is Viktor Frankl’s account of his time in a concentration camp, but also his exploration of logotherapy: his theory that the primary human drive is the discovery and pursuit of what we find meaningful.
+This must-read book is Viktor Frankl’s account of unimaginable circumstances, but also his exploration of logotherapy: his theory that the primary human drive is the discovery and pursuit of what we find meaningful.

 Cutting for Stone by Abraham Verghese